Opening a bank account

 If you are an exchange student and completing a placement at Cardiff University for six months or less, your banking options are more limited.

 Transferring money to the UK

-The easiest way to send money from your home country to your UK bank account is by electronic transfer.
+Electronic transfer is the easiest way to send money from your home country to your UK bank account.

 To do this, the bank in your home country will need your:

 - bank’s name and full address